My Favorite Stops in The Lofoten Islands | Norway

 Kvalvika Overlook Hike

 A place you should check out near Riene is Sakrisøy.
 Sakrisøy is a small island located at the foot of Olstind, one of Lofoten's most iconic mountains.
 The yellow house another photography favorite, is a traditional fishing cottage nestled in the town.
-While in Sakrisoya grab a bite at Anitas Seafood, a restaurant with spectacular mountain and ocean views.
+While in Sakrisoya grab a bite at Anitas Seafood, a restaurant with spectacular views of mountains and ocean.

 Å